gilise/hello-world/README.md

 # hello-world
 get to know github

-This file is used to learn about github.
+Purpose of this file is to learn about github.
+And we continue in a 2nd branch.